To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Declare your intent to enroll so we know you’ll be attending IU.

-If you are beginning your studies in spring 2023, please declare your intent to enroll by December 1, 2022 or as soon possible.
+If you are beginning your studies in spring 2025, please declare your intent to enroll by December 15, 2024 or as soon as possible.

-If you are beginning your studies in fall 2023, you must indicate your intent to enroll by July 15, 2023.
+If you are beginning your studies in fall 2025, you must indicate your intent to enroll by July 15, 2025 or as soon as possible.

 Make your reservation as soon as you receive your official invitation!